Broadband consumer rights

 The speed you get depends on a number of factors, such as:

 - The type of broadband you have

 - Whether you’re using a wired or WiFi connection

-If your broadband is really underperforming in terms of speed, you should carry out a speed test and check the speed you’re actually getting.
+If your broadband is really underperforming in terms of speed, you should carry out a speed test to check the download and upload speeds you’re getting.

-If the issue still isn’t resolved, shop around for a new plan when you’re out of contract - possibly with a different type of connection.
+If the issue still isn’t resolved, shop around for a new plan when you’re out of contract possibly with a different type of connection like fibre broadband.
+Not only could you get improved speeds, but you’ll also probably get a good introductory discount too.

-When you switch to a new provider, there’s a 14-day cooling-off period, and in that time you can cancel without penalty if any aspect of the service doesn’t suit you.
+When you switch to a new provider there’s a 14-day cooling-off period.
+In that time you can cancel without penalty if any aspect of the service doesn’t suit you.